pveyes/theme-in-css/README.md

 ## Usage

 First create your theme object, you can group theme variables by its function (color, spacing, etc).
-Think of it as design token.
+Think of it as design token

 ```ts
 import { createTheme } from 'theme-in-css';